thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

 We share information about you in the limited circumstances spelled out below and with appropriate safeguards on your privacy:

--   Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
+-   Legal requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
--   To Protect Rights, Property, and Others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of The Peacock Project, third parties, or the public at large.
+-   To protect rights, property, and others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of The Peacock Project, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.
--   With Your Consent: We may share and disclose information with your consent or at your direction.
+-   With your consent: We may share and disclose information with your consent or at your direction.
 For example, we may share your information with third parties with which you authorize us to do so.

 ## Responsible disclosure of data breaches